snowman-repos/book/website_owners/README.md

 ### Developing personas

 For each persona, create a document that your production team may reference.
 By all means personalise the personas - give them names and make them sound like real, interesting people.
 Maybe even provide photos and personal naratives for each persona?
 You are sharing with your team the knowledge you have about your potential users and so it needs to be engaging; those potential users need to constantly be in the minds of your designers and developers to ensure that what they are creating is going to be exactly what your users will want.
-OF course, it's up to you whether you want to hire an outside agency or consultant to do this for you.
+Of course, it's up to you whether you want to hire an outside agency or consultant to do this for you.
 Each persona document should have the following sections:

 * **Overview**